jye-aviatrix/azure-active-passive-cluster-intra-region-poc/README.md

     - Calculate what number is required to get majority quorum
     - From each node, perform connectivity test against rest of the nodes
         - The test is done using public IP, but very easy to change to use private IP
         - Public IP would be helpful for cross region or even cross CSP
+        - When local node, eg node1, can see remote node eg: node3, it will create /var/www/html/node3.html to let node3 know that local can see node3.
+Otherwise, it will make sure node3.html doesn't exist.
+        - Similarly, when node3 can reach node1, it will also create /var/www/html/node1.html to let node1 know that node3 can see it
+        - This is to ensure there are bi-directional visibility, without bi-directional validation, following scenario could happen:
+            - node1 would have a security group block node2 incoming connection, but node1 can still talk to node2 and node3, so it will think it's the active node
+            - node2 cannot talk to node1, but it can see node3, so it also think itself is the active node
+        - Only when confirmed both nodes can see each other, the remote node IP will be added to reachable nodes list
-    - node will compose a new ordered list including itself, as well as all other reachable nodes
+    - Local node will compose a new ordered list including itself, as well as all other reachable nodes
-    - node will check if the count of the new ordered list is greater than or equal to required majority quorum.
+    - Local node will check, if the count of the new ordered list is greater than or equal to required majority quorum.
-        - If no, than node will delete /var/www/html/probe.html to make sure it self is a passive node
+        - If no, than local node will delete /var/www/html/probe.html to make sure it self is a passive node
         - If yes
-            - Node will check if itself is the first element of the new ordered list
+            - Local node will check if itself is the first element of the new ordered list
-                - If yes, the node will create /var/www/html/probe.html, which will make itself an Active node
+                - If yes, the local node will create /var/www/html/probe.html, which will make itself an Active node
-                - If no, the node will delete /var/www/html/probe.html to make sure it self is a passive node
+                - If no, the local node will delete /var/www/html/probe.html to make sure it self is a passive node

 ## Testing